Rosenberg's monitor: Egg laying

 While males will continue to forage for food, females do not before egg laying.
 On one occasion however, a pair was seen feeding on a wallaby carcass that the male had dragged to the burrow.

 A week before egg laying, females will begin circling and scratching at termite mounds near the burrow, even at night in the dark.
 Rosenberg’s monitors only lay their eggs in the mounds of Nasutitermes exitiosis (a species also utilized by lace monitors).
 The use of termitaria provides the hatchlings favourable conditions as termite nests regulate warmth and humidity, offering an internal temperature of 30 °C for most of the year, and do not fall below 20 °C at the coolest times of the year.

-It takes two day to excavate an egg chamber in a termite mound before laying a clutch of 10-14 eggs.
+It takes two days to excavate an egg chamber in a termite mound before laying a clutch of 10-14 eggs.
 Infertile clutches of 6-7 eggs have been recorded from older females.
 The entrance to egg chamber is then plugged up by termites in 3–5 hours; the female returns the following morning and backfills the entrance herself if the hole was not completely plugged.
 She then defends her clutch from predators that might eat her eggs, including male Rosenberg’s monitors that she had not mated with even if they are twice her weight.
 While fights against conspecifics are not fatal, they often result in dislocated or broken legs, broken ribs, spine injuries, and severe bite wounds to the head, throat, and body.
 Although uncommon, defending females are occasionally defeated by conspecifics, and her eggs then eaten.
 On a few occasions, males assisted females with the excavation and backfilling of the egg chamber.

 The incubation period of Rosenberg's monitor eggs is around seven months or longer on Kangaroo Island, which is regarded as an extended period when compared to other squamates and may be a response to the cooler climate of its range.

 In September and October, the hatchlings emerge from the mound, possibly with digging assistance from the adult; this parenting behaviour has inferred from the habits of other monitors without being directly observed in Rosenberg's monitor.
 A study observing this species at Kangaroo Island found that hatchlings emerged at the point of the parents entry to the nest, and able to excavate themselves from their birthplace.
 Their emergence corresponds with increasing warmth of the temperature outside the termitaria, and the hatchlings are observed at basking in the sunshine at the exterior and reoccupying the nest site during cold nights.